-In an effort to expedite permit procedures, the City will revise the Architectural Review Board process for residential development for 12 units or less to shorten the timeline for processing.
+In an effort to expedite permit procedures, the City will revise the Architectural Review Board process for residential development of any size to shorten the timeline for processing.
 The City will also develop comprehensive objective design standards for multi-family housing to facilitate streamlined review.
+Additionally, the use of CEQA exemptions (15332) can significantly reduce the processing cost for developers/applicants and eliminate CEQA-prescribed steps that may extend the approval time for projects by several months.
+The City will also ensure that CEQA determinations are made in a manner that is consistent with PRC 21080.1 and 21080.2.

-Implementation Schedule: Complete by February 2025, in line with the General Plan/Zoning Code
+Implementation Schedule: Complete by August 2025, in line with the General Plan/Zoning Code Update.

-Update.